Book Review: Fatally Flawed

 I strongly recommend this book to every female scuba diver, if for no other reason than to know that you are not alone.
 And, I genuinely hope that men take the time to read it too so that they can develop an understanding of the struggles women have to endure in the very male-dominated world of technical diving.
 It is not fair to ask a woman to adopt more male characteristics in order to rise.
 I would hope too that men can help lead the way and welcome female characteristics into the mix.
 We all have so much to offer one another.

-Written by Candice Landau
+Candice Landau

-I'm a PADI Scuba Diving Instructor, a lover of marine life and all efforts related to keeping it alive and well, a tech diver and a member of various scuba organizations in the Pacific Northwest.
-I write articles related to diving and spend my non-diving time writing and providing digital marketing services to nonprofits and businesses.
+I'm a PADI Master Scuba Diver Trainer, a lover of marine life and all efforts related to keeping it alive and well, a tech diver and an underwater photographer and content creator.
+I write articles related to diving, travel, and living kindly and spend my non-diving time working for a scuba diving magazine, reading, and well learning whatever I can.